All Episodes

 He doesn't want any video recording being made of the session that's related to the Judicial Watch lawsuit.

-Remember, he was also given immunity from the government prosecution after he first said that he was going to plead the Fifth.
+Remember, he was also given immunity from the government prosecution after he first said that he was going to plead the fifth.

-He did plead the Fifth, and then they gave him protection.
+He did plead the fifth, and then they gave him protection.

 He could be a devastating witness because I have no doubt that he provided information allowing investigators to put together the emails and other evidence, including images of Clinton on the road as Secretary of State.

-that went on for five hours, uh they objected to the questioning.
+And some 200-plus times during a deposition that went on for five hours, they objected to the questioning.

-They didn't want to answer any questions about once again Brian Pagliano.
+They didn't want to answer any questions about, once again, Brian Pagliano.

 And she obviously knows a lot and has a lot of incriminating evidence against the former first lady.

-That noose, if you will, legal news is beginning to tighten.
+So that is now beginning, that noose, if you will, legal noose is beginning to tighten.

-Then you have the State Department's Inspector General report showing that Hillary Clinton willfully failed to comply with federal record keeping laws.
+Then you have the State Department's Inspector General report showing that Hillary Clinton willfully failed to comply with federal record-keeping laws.

-They came out with an eighty-three page report released last week, concluding that Clinton and her team consistently broke government rules for email and for record keeping.
+They came out with an 83-page report released last week, concluding that Clinton and her team consistently broke government rules for email and for record keeping, and that Hillary repeatedly lied about her conduct.

 None of her predecessors had private, unsecured email servers in spite of the talking points sent out by John Podesta and others.